rwilliams/jrubywiki/Truffle.md

 ## Workaround for RubyGems

-JRuby+Truffle does not support RubyGems yet, therefore there is a small gem `jruby+truffle_runner` to make testing of gems and applications on JRuby+Truffle easy.
-After the tool is installed just two commands have to be executed in the gems's or the application's directory: `jruby+truffle setup`, `jruby+truffle run a_file.rb`.
+JRuby+Truffle does not support RubyGems yet, therefore there is a small tool `jruby+truffle` to make testing of gems and applications on JRuby+Truffle easy.
+The tool is bundled in JRuby.
+To install dependencies run `jruby+truffle setup` in the gems's or the application's directory, then`jruby+truffle run a_file.rb` to try the gem or application.

 Please see [the documentation](https://github.com/jruby/jruby/blob/master/lib/ruby/truffle/jruby%2Btruffle/README.md) of `jruby+truffle_runner` tool.